 Everyone not on the above two lists.

-There are three main ways to acquire a Cuban Tourist Card:
+There are four simple ways to acquire a Cuban Tourist Card:

 1. The simplest way to get your Cuban Tourist Card is to purchase it online, ahead of time.

 2. You can also purchase your Tourist Card from your airline.
 Here are the details on the different airline procedures:

 Prices and availability of tourist cards from airports and airlines may change but are up to date as of this writing.
 Always double-check with your airline before traveling.